Search Engine Optimization (SEO)

 Bruce Clay®, Inc. was singled out as the Best Professional Services Interactive Application award winner for 2004 by the IAC Web Marketing Association for this Search Engine Relationship Chart.

 There's a hierarchy to be considered when developing any SEO campaign.
 To help businesses and marketers apply this strategy of prioritization, the SEO Hierarchy of Needs shows the relative place of search engine optimization tasks.

-Bruce Clay SEO Factors & Trends Report - 2012
+Bruce Clay SEO Factors & Trends Midyear 2013 Report

-Bruce Clay also publishes an annual SEO Factors & Trends Report, offering a complete summary of the major factors for the past year as well as expert insights on future search engine optimization trends for the coming year.
-Visit our SEO Report page or download the latest SEO Factors & Trends Report 2012 in PDF.
+Bruce Clay, Inc. publishes an annual SEO Factors & Trends Report, offering a complete summary of the major factors for the past year as well as expert insights on future search engine optimization trends for the coming year.
+Visit our Internet marketing whitepapers page or download the latest SEO Factors & Trends Midyear 2013 Report in PDF.